vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya/01_PERCEPTION_Pratyaksha.md

 An examination will now be conducted in order of this specification (or enunciation) above made (of the categories).

-By this expression, samsaya, anya- of Sesha or the Serpent.
+Sesha or the Serpent.
 For symbology see Introd: to our Lives of Saints.
 See note 49 infra.

 28